errm/break-glass/README.md

 duration = 3600
 ```

-When `multipass` is run, if a MFA device is configured it will request
+When `break-glass` is run, if a MFA device is configured it will request
 a token, then temporary credentials for the named role(s) will
 be written to the `~/.aws/credentials` file.